Cheaters (American TV series): Merchandise

 Visual Entertainment of Canada has released several best-of collections of Cheaters on DVD in Region 1.
 In addition the Cheaters Spy Shop was launched in September 2011 to sell items used on the show and has been promoted in episodes beginning in the Season 12.
-Cheaters DVD releases are uncensored, with language and sexual content (including occasional views of acts such as fellatio and penetration) shown unfiltered.
+Cheaters DVD are distributed in the United States by Scotty Gelt Films and are released uncensored, with language and sexual content (including occasional views of acts such as fellatio and penetration) shown unfiltered.

 References in pop culture

 The show has been parodied and referenced in several films and television shows, such as Janky Promoters (2009), George Lopez, Disturbia (2007), Sex Drive (2008), Just Go With It (2011), Mind of Mencia, TV: The Movie (2007), Talkshow with Spike Feresten, Workaholics, Unhitched, The Simpsons, and The Jay Leno Show.

+The 2009 music video for the Jacki-O track I Got Yo Boyfriend spoofs the Cheaters format, with rapper Jacki-O posing as the "companion".

 In the 2020 song, "Need It", by Migos ft.
 NBA Youngboy from the former's Culture III, Migos member Offset sings during the chorus: "Then I leave her, I can’t get caught up, I can’t be on Cheaters".

 In the song, "Hats Off" by Lil Baby & Lil Durk (off their collaborative project, The Voice of the Heroes, released in 2021), featured artist on the track, Travis Scott, raps during his verse: "Sorry, gotta fuck on the low, I can't make Cheaters."
 Scott was accused of cheating during his high-profile relationship with model/socialite Kylie Jenner.